 On the other hand, if you have a good information architecture already in place on-premise, why re-create the wheel?
 Lift and shift the good stuff.

 Unlike the simple ‘lift and shift,’ putting proper information architecture into place would be an initial investment of time and resources.
 However, this approach ultimately serves to enhance and improve user experience while ensuring that any changes remain compliant to your organization's RM goals.
 You will have the power to address questions like: “How do we want our users to work with the Cloud content?
 What sites, libraries, content types and metadata do we want in order to release the real power of an ECM for the end users?”

 By having the aid of solutions experts for this process and using a product like Collabspace, organizations will remain compliant and have easy migration and content searchability.

 You've read the factors, you know the available approaches when migrating from an on-premise platform like SharePoint.
 Feeling ready to get started?

 Do what this blog has outlined: ensure the four factors are covered and walk through the approaches to select what will be the best fit for your organization.
 This will allow you to map out and be fully prepared with your next steps.

 Design all aspects of your migration including information architecture, content mapping and migration audit processes.
 Validate the design decisions with key stakeholder groups.

 3. Execution of the Plan

-And with these factors, objectives, and approaches outlined and selected, your team can now move forward with migration to the Cloud!
+With these factors, objectives, and approaches outlined and selected, it's time to put the planning into motion.
+Your team can now move forward with migration to the Cloud!